 Since 1970, Roger Black been involved in the design of the content-based print and digital media.
 He has held staff positions at The New York Times, Newsweek and New York Magazine and subsequently, his design studio has undertaken redesigns for numerous well-known publishing companies.
 He currently maintains his own design studio with offices internationally.

 When I first met him, he talked about the music, the church, and the school with enormous enthusiasm—and told a number of great stories.
-Ed started at St. Thomas the year I was born.
-So, to see him at alumni gatherings, among many of his juniors, was reassuring—hearing him speak so warmly about the meaning of St. Thomas Choir School, and seeing everyone nod.
-It makes me feel that this sprit will be around for a long time to come.
+Ed started at Saint Thomas the year I was born.
+So, to see him at alumni gatherings, among many of his juniors, was reassuring—hearing him speak so warmly about the meaning of Saint Thomas Choir School, and seeing everyone nod.
+It makes me feel that this spirit will be around for a long time to come.

 Requiéscat in pace.